About the Institute for Emerging Leaders

 RELIGIOUS PLURALISM FIELD TRIP

-The Institute’s day trip to key houses of worship and monuments in NJ and New York (NY) was targeted at deepening participants’ religious tolerance skills and pluralistic skills and fostering their passion for social justice processes.
-The said trip took the cohort to the following sites:
+The Institute’s day trip visited key houses of worship and monuments in NJ and New York (NY).
+It was targeted at deepening participants’ skills in religious tolerance and pluralism, and contributed to fostering their passion for social justice processes.
+The group visited the following sites:

 1. The Bowne House Historical Society (i.e. John Bowne from Flushing Remonstrance)